-Certificate III in Individual Support (Ageing & Disability) [Superseded]
+CHC33021 Certificate III in Individual Support (Ageing & Disability)

 Overview

-Certificate III in Individual Support (Ageing & Disability) (CHC33015) is a course designed for individuals who are interested in the Disability and Aged Care industry.
-Aged Care/Disability workers provide personal care and assistance for the elderly and people living with a disability in nursing homes, respite ,residential care facilities and Disability homes.Working in the Aged Care/Disability industry is challenging, however, making a difference in the lives of ours vulnerable members of our society is quite rewarding.
-You will learn the necessary skills required to provide care for them including physical, emotional, psychological and behavioural needs.
-Upon completion of this course, you will be able to gain employment in residential aged care facilities, respite centres, day programs as well as in Disability homes and facilities.
+CHC33021 Certificate III in Individual Support (Ageing and Disability) is a course designed for individuals who are interested in the Disability and Aged Care industry.
+Aged Care workers provide personal care and assistance for the ageing and aged people in nursing homes, respite, and residential care facilities.
+Working in the Aged Care industry is challenging, however, making a difference in the lives of our elderly is quite rewarding.
+Students will learn the necessary skills required to provide care for the aged and people living with a disability including physical, emotional, psychological and behavioural needs.

 Please Note:

-For more informationclick here to download a copy of the student handbook in pdf format.
+For more information click here to download a copy of the student handbook in pdf format.

-Individual Support course takes approximately 1-2 Years, but students can take a shorter period depending on their life experiences and level of qualifications and the modes of study they undertake.
+This course takes approximately 1 year but students can take a shorter period depending on their knowledge and level of qualifications and the modes of study they undertake.
+This time frame includes class time and 120 hours supervised work placement in an Aged Care or Nursing Home and Disability setting.

 Government Funding Eligibility Criteria

 Students with disabilities are encouraged to access funded training places.
 For further information, contact our staff.
-Email: contact@jti.edu.au, Phone: (03) 9055 5007 | 1300 144 584
+Email: info@jti.edu.au.
+Phone: (03)9055 5007 or (03) 9212 3535

 Note